edgarjoel18/Vidlio-Movies/README.md

 ### `Tasks`
-Implement a web application that allows a General User to browse available movies for and have the option to like them.
+Implement a web application that allows a General User to browse available movies and have the option to like them.
 A user can be an admin user therefore, they have authorization to edit each movie.
 The data should be recieved from a mongo-DB database.

 ### `npm test`